bergloman/TsDashboard/README.md

 ## Configuration structure

-Coniguration is given in `javascript` object, which looks like the following `JSON`:
+Configuration is given in `javascript` object, which looks like the following `JSON`:
 ```````````json
 {
     "title": "......",